-Previous studies had identified the ambiguity in spoken mathematical expressions (e.g. Gellenbeck and Stefik, 2009) and had showed that the insertion of pauses could dramatically improve participants' ability to disambiguate two similar algebraic expressions.
+Previous studies (e.g. Gellenbeck & Stefik, 2009) have identified the ambiguity in spoken mathematical expressions and show that the insertion of pauses could dramatically improve participants' ability to disambiguate two similar algebraic expressions.
 Looking more closely at the responses of the participants in this study illustrates another more fundamental idea.
-Articulating the expression 'the square root of four times four' as 'the square root of four ... times four' breaks the expression into two parts, 'the square root of four'

-times 'four'.
-The sub-expression 'square root of four' is interpreted fluently as an operation to find the square root of four and also as the number resulting from that operation, which is 2.
-The 'square root of four' is dually an operation (or process) and a mental object (or concept).

-The same happens with all the other expressions, for example 'negative five squared' is either 'negative ... five squared' (the negative of five squared), which is -25, or 'negative five ... squared' (the square of negative five) which is +25.
+Articulating the expression "the square root of four times four" as "the square root of four ... times four" breaks the expression into two parts, "the square root of four" times "four".
+The sub-expression "square root of four" is interpreted fluently as an operation to find the square root of four and also as the number resulting from that operation, which is 2.
+The "square root of four" is dually an operation (or process) and a mental object (or concept).
+The same happens with all the other expressions, for example "negative five squared" is either "negative ... five squared" (the negative of five squared), which is -25, or "negative five ... squared" (the square of negative five) which is +25.

-Not only do both participants read sub-expressions dually as concepts in their own right that can be calculated as arithmetic processes, they also speak of mentally processing them in their mind to 'see' brackets to clarify the meanings.
+Not only do both participants read sub-expressions dually as concepts in their own right that can be calculated as arithmetic processes, they also speak of mentally processing them in their mind to "see" brackets to clarify the meanings.
 The sub-expressions can then be handled mentally as processes to be evaluated or as mental objects produced by the process.

-5. Looking to the Future
+5 Looking to the future

 As the number of operations in an expression increases, the use of the Articulation Principle becomes increasingly complicated.
-It can give a meaning to relatively simple expressions, such as the two different meanings of $2 + 3 \times 4$ , one reading left to right as $2 + 3 \dots \times 4$ to give $5 \times 4$ , which is 20, the other as $2 \dots + 3 \times 4$ to give 2 + 12, which is 14.
+It can give a meaning to relatively simple expressions, such as the two different meanings of $2 + 3 \times 4$, one reading left to right as $2 + 3 \dots \times 4$ to give 5×4 , which is 20, the other as $2 \dots + 3 \times 4$ to give 2 + 12, which is 14.
 But it soon becomes complicated as it deals with more complex expressions.

 For this reason, it is sensible to adopt conventions to make the symbolism simpler.
-For example, the convention that multiplication takes precedence over addition allows $2 + (3 \times 4)$ to be written as $2 + 3 \times 4$ , while it is still necessary to keep the brackets in $(2 + 3) \times 4$ .
+For example, the convention that multiplication takes precedence over addition allows $2 + (3 \times 4)$ to be written as $2 + 3 \times 4$, while it is still necessary to keep the brackets in $(2 + 3) \times 4$.

 Tall (2019) takes these ideas through the whole of symbolic mathematics, in which the duality of symbolism as process or concept plays a fundamental role.
-Essentially, an expression such as 2+3 may be seen as the operation of adding 2 and 3 or as the single object which is the sum 2+3.
+Essentially, an expression such as 2 + 3 may be seen as the operation of adding 2 and 3 or as the single object which is the sum 2 + 3.
 The aim is for the individual to flexibly imagine the two possibilities.
 It can be illustrated visually by putting boxes round the objects.
 Then

-$$2 + 3$$ is the operation of adding the objects 2 and 3 while
+$\boxed{2} + \boxed{3}$ is the operation of adding the objects 2 and 3 while